 The best MP3 players: A buyer's guide

 Welcome to Crowdstorm's guide to MP3 players.
-If you've waded through MP3 player reviews but are none the wiser, read on: we're going to walk through the basics and make your decision an easier one.
+Here we're going to walk through the basics to help make your buying decision an easier one.

-Formats have come and gone – we’ve so far seen the rise and fall of the personal tape player, the CD player and the mini-disc – but regardless of technological changes, music lovers are still plugging in and zoning out.
-And today it might be a Sony MP3 player you'll be buying; a gadget that stores thousands of digital music files, rather than a single cassette.
+Formats have come and gone – we’ve seen the rise and fall of the personal tape player, the CD player and the mini-disc.
+But today you can find super cheap gadgets that stores thousands of digital music files, rather than just an hour of entertainment.

-Although it was by no means the first, the market for MP3 players was essentially created in 2001 by the bods at Apple when the company released its world-conquering iPod.
-Since then MP3 players have evolved to cover a whole swathe of options.
+Although it was by no means the first, the market for MP3 players was created in 2001 by the bods at Apple and its world-conquering iPod.
+But since then MP3 players have evolved to cover a whole swathe of options.
 Whether you’re after the latest all-singing, all-dancing touchscreen device, or are just a cheap players, the perfect device for you is out there.

 MP3 player or digital media player?